Tully's Coffee: US coffeeshop closures

-The Tully's Coffee board and management filed for a Chapter 11 bankruptcy in October 2012, citing low cash reserves and the need to renegotiate leases with landlords.
-At the time of the filing Tully's had recently closed or was about to close 17 unprofitable company-owned stores.
+The Tully's Coffee board and management filed for Chapter 11 bankruptcy in October 2012, citing low cash reserves and the need to renegotiate leases with landlords.
+At the time of the filing, Tully's had recently closed or was about to close 17 unprofitable company-owned stores.
 Global Baristas, an investment group led by actor Patrick Dempsey had the highest bid of US$9.15 million to buy Tully's at a bankruptcy auction on January 3, 2013.
 U.S. Bankruptcy Court Judge Karen Overstreet subsequently approved the sale to Global Baristas, rejecting objections from Starbucks and other prospective buyers.
 The deal became final on June 30, with all employees keeping their jobs and getting a bonus of two vacation days as a "thank you" for their commitment to the company.
 Dempsey later backed out of the partnership and filed a lawsuit against his former partner and attorney Michael Avenatti.

+In September 2017, Tully's Coffee announced it would close 12 locations in the Puget Sound region that were located inside Boeing facilities, including the Everett and Renton assembly factories.
+They had originally opened in 2006 as part of an agreement between the two companies.

 On March 8, 2018, Tully's announced that it was closing its remaining stores temporarily due to a lack of coffee.
 Later that month, many Tully's locations remained closed with eviction notices posted by landlords indicating the lack of payment.

 In April 2018, Tully's coffee was sued by Daytona International Speedway.

 Tully's US coffeehouse business was officially closed when Keurig and Global Baristas entered a permanent injunction in September 2018.
-Global Baristas agreed to never operate a coffee chain, or any other food or beverage business, under the name again and Keurig will continue to sell Tully's branded coffee.
+Global Baristas agreed to never operate a coffee chain, or any other food or beverage business, under the name again, and Keurig will continue to sell Tully's branded coffee.

+An involuntary Chapter 7 bankruptcy liquidation petition was filed against Global Baristas in October 2018.

 Tully's still operates overseas through franchise agreements, with 760 stores in Japan as of April 2022.